-- Whether you smoke or use chew, the Health District's Step Free from Tobacco program can work for you.
-The Step Free From Tobacco program offers group classes and individual support, as well as free nicotine patches, gum or lozenges as appropriate while participating.
+- Whether you smoke or use chew, the Health District's Quit Tobacco program can work for you.
+This program offers group classes and individual support, as well as free nicotine patches, gum, or lozenges as appropriate while participating.
 The program is staffed by tobacco treatment specialists.
 Six-week classes are held regularly throughout the year, and individual sessions are available at any time.
 Sliding fees are available for Health District residents who qualify.

 - Patient Navigator Program, UCHealth